Scapa Flow and the Churchill Barriers

 A closer view of that bunker on Burray, overlooking Holm Sound.
 The southern tip of Mainland is visible at left.
 Beyond that is the North Sea.

-Winston Churchill was First Lord of the Admirality during the First World War, until the disaster of the Gallipoli Campaign in 1915.
+Winston Churchill was First Lord of the Admiralty during the First World War, until the disaster of the Gallipoli Campaign in 1915.
 He resigned from government in November of 1915, and served several months on the Western Front as a Colonel commanding the 6th Battalion of the Royal Scots Fusiliers.
 He returned to government service two years later, as Minister of Munitions, and one year later in 1919 became Secretary of State for War and Secretary of State for Air.

 He was reappointed First Lord of the Admiralty soon after Germany started World War II in Europe at the first of September, 1939.
-The Board of the Admirality famously sent a signal to the entire Royal Navy Fleet: WINSTON IS BACK.
+The Board of the Admiralty famously sent a signal to the entire Royal Navy Fleet: WINSTON IS BACK.

 Churchill Barrier #3 crossing Weddell Sound to Glimps Holm.